 The dogs help catch a lot of drug users and these offenders fill up the county jail.
 But Parks doesn't look back.

 But Parks doesn't look back.
-The sheriff, who was introduced to canines as a military police officer at Ft.
-Riley, Kam., is an enthusiastic supporter of K-9 assisted law enforcement.
+The sheriff, who was introduced to canines as a military police offi-cer at Ft.
+Riley, Kan., is an enthusi-astic supporter of K-9 assisted law enforcement.
 Studying for a public manager certificate at UW-Madison, Parks put his viewpoint down in black and white.
-The topic for his capstone paper for the program was entitled "The Effectiveness of a Canine Team." nine Team.
+The topic for his capstone paper for the program was entitled "The Effectiveness of a Ca-nine Team." nine Team.

-Today, Parks supports use of drug dogs as part of day-to-day police work.
+Today, Parks supports use of drug dogs as part of day-to-day police work work.
 "Our canine teams are routinely out on regular patrol, like any other deputy," he said.
 "Every day, we have a canine on one of the three shifts.
 We have four dogs.
 They are Radar, Leo, Csibi and Monty.
-We do dedicated [drug] interdictions two to four three a trace." times a year
+We do dedi-cated [drug] interdictions two to four time or urent". times a year

-Parks said he wants to end the "re-Parks said he wants to end the "revolving door" where drug addicts are arrested, released and arrested again ("definitely") but admits that the county lacks the resources to enroll all drug addicts in expensive, inpatient rehabilitation programs.

-The county can't pay for both interdiction and treatment, the sheriff remarked.
+Parks said he wants to end the "re-Parks said he wants to end the "re-volving door" where drug addicts are arrested, released and arrested again ("definitely") but admits that the county lacks the resources to enroll all drug addicts in expensive, inpa-tient rehabilitation programs.
+The county can't pay for both in-terdiction and treatment, the sheriff remarked.
 "Because what does it cost